Maximizing Your Media Coverage

 How can I get more media exposure for my company?

-If you conduct an interview, and no one hears about it, then was the interview valuable with long-term PR ROI for your business?
+If you conduct an interview with a journalist or producer and no one hears about it or watches it, then was the interview valuable for your business or medical practice?
 No.

 How to use Social Media as a PR tool